apache/trafficserver/doc/reference/configuration/ip_allow.config.en.rst

 specified client(s) to access the Traffic Server proxy cache.
 Multiple method keywords can be specified (method=GET method=HEAD), or multiple methods can be separated by an '\|' (method=GET\|HEAD).
 The method keyword is optional and it is defaulted to ALL.
-Available methods: ALL, GET, CONNECT, DELETE, HEAD, ICP_QUERY, OPTIONS, POST, PURGE, PUT, TRACE, PUSH
+This supports ANY string as the HTTP method, meaning no validation is done to check wether it is a valid HTTP method.
+This allows you to create filters for any method that your origin may require, this is especially useful if you use newer methods that aren't know to trafficserver (such as PROPFIND) or if your origin uses an http-ish protocol.

 By default, the :file:`ip_allow.config` file contains the following lines, which allows all methods to localhost to access the Traffic Server proxy